Nagoya Castle, Nagoya

 Nagoya Castle, Nagoya (must see)

-The Honmaru enceinte is in the centre of the complex, containing the main and minor donjon, along with the palace.
-The Ninomaru enceinte is located to the east, the Nishinomaru to the west, the Ofukemaru, also known as the Fukaimaru, to the northwest, and the Sannomaru around the east and south.
-Today's Meijō Park was part of the larger castle's grounds to the north, which were used as pleasure gardens, with a large pond.
+At the heart of Nagoya Castle lies the Honmaru enceinte, which houses the main and minor donjons, as well as the palace.
+Surrounding this central area are the Ninomaru enceinte to the east, the Nishinomaru to the west, and the Ofukemaru, also known as the Fukaimaru, to the northwest.
+The Sannomaru surrounds the eastern and southern sides.
+The expansive grounds, including today's Meijō Park to the north, were historically used as pleasure gardens, featuring a large pond and lush vegetation.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Nagoya.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.